vhxs/vhxs.github.io/_posts/2022-02-05-android-notes.markdown

 I've found this to be especially so with Android.
 The whole Android ecosystem is still so rapidly changing, so developing and maintaining a stable Android application requires *a lot* of time and attention, moreso than your typical software project.
 Suggested architectures and frameworks change as frequently as a few times a year.
 Frequenting the r/androiddev I've read many posts from developers sharing their frustration with the unstable platform and environment.

-Until my recent involvement on an Android project, I hadn't had much of anything to do with Android, so I have learned all of this in the process.
+Until my recent involvement messing around with Android, I hadn't had much of anything to do with it, so I have learned all of this in the process.
 What follows are rough notes on what I've learned, and what I hope will be future-proof suggestions on how to tackle learning about Android.
+Provided you have enough time to build an app, doing so can be really satisfying.

 ### What and how to learn